 A violinist from age five, Billy or ‘B’ as we often called him, was accepted in the honors orchestra program in sixth grade.
 Mid-year, he had no choice but to quit when his fingertips became raw and bled constantly.
 Due to his absences in middle school, several teachers and the principal suggested counseling, believing he was faking illness.
 My husband, Jim, wondered if our son was falling into a pattern of laziness.

 My husband’s and my social engagements were often cancelled due to B’s health issues.
 More heart-wrenching was witnessing my son’s isolation from his friends.
-He and his best friend since first grade stopped hanging out following one too many sleepovers being cut short by B’s illness.
+He and his best friend since first grade stopped hanging out.
+There were just too many sleepovers cut short by B’s illness.
 Participation in summer swim team went by the wayside.
 In sixth grade, his long-awaited trip to Space Camp in Cocoa Beach, FL left him bedridden for three out of five days, missing countless activities.
-As he worked doubly hard to earn badges in his Boy Scout troop, his hope of becoming an Eagle Scout became more unrealistic as multiple hikes and rafting trips were cut short by trips to the hospital for rehydration.
+As he worked doubly hard to earn badges in his Boy Scout troop, his hope of becoming an Eagle Scout became more unrealistic.
+Multiple hikes and rafting trips were cut short by trips to the hospital for rehydration.

 Our two older children, my step-kids, who lived with us found the attention their half-brother required frustrating.
 They began acting out.